Rejur/SLR_homework/Some proof.md

 minerror = inf
 bestFit = null
 XSet = null
-for ybar in subvector in Rn of y {
+ybar = random subvector in Rn of y

 for Ai in all n*n matrixes formed by the rows of A {
   xi = Ai's inverse matrix * yi
   add xi point into XSet
-	}
 }

 for xi in XSet {